A private gated community of six secluded lots with panoramic views of the Greenbrier River

 Randy S. "Riverbend" Burdette, 304.667.2897 or 304.645.7674

-- A private gated community of six secluded lots with panoramic views of the Greenbrier River
+- Secluded lots with panoramic views of the Greenbrier River on a good graveled private access road

 - 15 minutes to the world-renowned water recreation mecca including the 2000 acre Bluestone Lake, Mighty New River, Greenbrier River and the heart of the white water rafting country, the New River Gorge